day-glow/MVP/README.md

 * Implemented “favorites” content feature storing records in mySQL database to increase user activity, social sharing and returned visits

 Note: Motivation HUB currently in development.
 Here is a sneak peek to what is to come:

 ![](./img/mHUB_1.png)
 ![](./img/mHUB_2.png)

+Wouldn't a sweet song like "We Will Rock You" pump you up?
 ![](./img/mHUB_song.png)

 ## Documentation